Great Empires of North America, Part 6: Masters of the Plains

 Along with a French-Canadian military that was, by now, well-versed in the arts of woodland guerilla warfare.

-But soon, the Haudenosaunee would find themselves center-stage as never before.
+But soon, the Haudenosaunee would find themselves at the center of the world stage, in a way they’d never been before.

-The Mohawk were still licking their wounds after their recent military failures – due at least in part, they insisted, to the British reneging on their agreement to provide muskets and cannons – and were hesitant to embark on a new alliance that would cost even more warriors’ lives.
+The Mohawk were still licking their wounds after their recent military failures — due at least in part, they insisted, to the British reneging on their agreement to provide muskets and cannons for the previous war – and were hesitant to embark on a new alliance that would cost even more warriors’ lives.

-As the war turned against the English, the mayor of New York made a radical move.
+But as the tide of war turned against the English, the mayor of New York made a radical move.
 He arranged for four sachems to take an all-expenses-paid trip to London, where Queen Anne herself would wine them, dine them, and lavish them with gifts, as befitted powerful diplomats.

 And so it was that in 1710, “Four Mohawk Kings” were received as visiting dignitaries at the court of St. James’s Palace.